HI-FRIENDS-SDC2/hi-friends/docs/workflow.md

-# Workflow
+# Workflow Description

-# Workflow structure and products
+## Workflow definition diagrams

 The following diagram shows the rules executed by the workflow and their dependencies.
 Each rule is associated with the execution of either a python script, a jupyter notebook or a bash script.